List of the Black Crowes members

 The Black Crowes is an American Southern rock band from Atlanta, Georgia.
-Originally formed by brothers Chris (lead vocals) and Rich Robinson (guitar) in 1984 as Mr Crowe's Garden, the group went through a series of early personnel changes before settling on a lineup including lead guitarist Jeff Cease, bassist Johnny Colt and drummer Steve Gorman in 1989.
-The current lineup of the band, which reformed in November 2019 after breaking up for a third time in 2015, includes the Robinson brothers, longtime bassist Sven Pipien, and new members Isaiah Mitchell (lead guitar), Raj Ojha (drums) and Joel Robinow (keyboards).
+Originally formed by brothers Chris (lead vocals) and Rich Robinson (guitar) in 1984 as Mr Crowe's Garden, the group went through a series of early personnel changes before settling on a lineup including guitarist Jeff Cease, bassist Johnny Colt and drummer Steve Gorman in 1989.
+The current lineup of the band, which reformed in November 2019 after a very public breakup in 2015, includes the Robinson brothers, longtime bassist Sven Pipien, and currently features new members Nico Bereciartua (guitar), Cully Symington (drums) and Erik Deutsch (keyboards).

 History

 1984–2002

 Brothers Chris and Rich Robinson formed Mr. Crowe's Garden in 1984, working with a succession of six bassists and three drummers during the band's formative years.
 Early members included Keith Joyner (bass), Jeff Sullivan (drums), and Ted Selke (bass).
-By 1989, the group had been renamed the Black Crowes and featured rhythm guitarist Jeff Cease, bassist Johnny Colt and drummer Steve Gorman.
+By 1989, the group had been renamed the Black Crowes and featured guitarist Jeff Cease, bassist Johnny Colt and drummer Steve Gorman.
 After the release of the group's debut album Shake Your Money Maker, Cease was replaced by former Burning Tree guitarist Marc Ford in November 1991.
 Eddie Harsch was added as the band's first keyboardist the following year.
 After three more studio albums, Ford was dismissed in August 1997 due to a heroin addiction, before Colt left shortly thereafter in October.

-Colt was replaced by Sven Pipien for By Your Side, on which both lead and rhythm guitars were performed by Rich Robinson.
+Colt was replaced by Sven Pipien for By Your Side, on which all guitars were performed by Rich Robinson.
 Audley Freed joined as a touring guitarist for shows starting in June 1998.
 In May 2000, Pipien was replaced by Greg Rzab, debuting on a tour with former Led Zeppelin guitarist Jimmy Page following the release of Live at the Greek.
 Rzab had left by the end of the year, and Rich Robinson played bass on the 2001 release Lions.
 Andy Hess took over Rzab's vacated position once the album was recorded, debuting in February 2001.
 After a final tour which spawned a live release simply titled Live, Gorman left the Black Crowes in December 2001 and the remaining members announced the band's "indefinite hiatus" the following month.